KDAS2026/KDAS2026/README.md

 ## Project Modules Overview

-아래는 본 자율주행 시스템을 구성하는 주요 모듈과, 각 모듈이 전체 자율주행 파이프라인 내에서 수행하는 역할을
-구현 관점에서 정리한 내용이다.

-본 시스템은 ACC Self-Driving Car Student Competition에서 제시하는 자율주행 핵심 원칙
+Below is an implementation-oriented summary of the major modules composing this autonomous driving system and the roles each module performs within the overall autonomous driving pipeline.

+This system implements the core autonomous driving principles presented in the ACC Self-Driving Car Student Competition
-(Data Collection, Localization, Decision & Planning, Control)을  각 모듈 단위의 실제 구현으로 구성하였다.
+(Data Collection, Localization, Decision & Planning, Control) as concrete module-level implementations.

-모듈은 실제 데이터 흐름
+The modules are ordered according to the actual data flow
-(Perception → Localization → Planning → Control)을 기준으로 정렬되어 있으며,
+(Perception → Localization → Planning → Control),

-각 항목의 제목을 통해 해당 모듈의 상세 문서와 구현 내용을 확인할 수 있다.
+and the detailed documentation and implementation of each module can be accessed via the title links.

 ---